Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Abstract

 \section{Abstract}

 This study evaluates the practical usefulness of continuous-time arbitrage strategies designed to exploit serial correlation in fractional financial markets.
-Specifically, we revisit the strategies of \cite{Shiryaev1998} and \cite{Salopek1998} and transfer them to a real-world setting by distretizing their dynamics and introducing transaction costs.
-In Monte Carlo simulations with various market and trading parameter settings, we show that both are highly promising with respect to terminal portfolio values and loss probabilities.
-These features and complementary sparsity make them valuable additions to the toolkit of quantitative investors.
+Specifically, we revisit the strategies of \cite{Shiryaev1998} and \cite{Salopek1998} and transfer them to a real-world setting by distretizing their dynamics and introducing transaction costs. {\neu In Monte Carlo simulations with various market and trading parameter settings as well as a formal analysis of discretization error, we show that both are promising with respect to terminal portfolio values and loss probabilities.
+These features and complementary sparsity make them worth serious consideration in the toolkit of quantitative investors.}

 \keywords{Arbitrage strategies; fractional Brownian motion; fractional Black-Scholes model; serial correlation; simulation} \subclass{91G10 \and 91G80 } {\textbf{JEL classification}\enspace} \PACS{G11 \and G17}